King 810: Memoirs of a Murderer and Midwest Monsters 2 (2013–2015)

 The band finally made their debut UK performance in September to be a part of the 'Download Freezes Over' tour with support from 'Astroid Boys' and 'Hang the Bastard'.
 In late 2014, they toured in support of Slipknot along with Korn, playing U.S. shows including Knotfest.
 They continued this tour in early 2015 in the United Kingdom.
 In February, they released a spoken word track that comes as an ongoing series titled "Anatomy 1:5" that is not featured on any album but as a stand-alone promotional single.
 The band made their debut performance in Australia as a part of 2015's Soundwave in late February and early March.
 From April 8 to June 3, they will be supporting rapper Tech N9ne in promotion of his new album in Australia and New Zealand.

 After touring, the band had plans to do a European festival tour in June, taking part in events such as Download Festival and Rock am Ring, however, had to cancel their participation due to unforeseen issues at their home town, but intend to create more music videos and other pieces of content during their break.
 The band took part in Dirt Fest in August in Michigan.
 On May 21, the band streamed a new song titled "Revenge", featuring hip hop artist Trick-Trick, along with the release was the announcement of their mixtape titled Midwest Monsters 2.
 He released a statement regarding the next release that "Our next work features people we respect and are fans of.
 We're as proud of it as anything else we've done."
 They later released the mixtape on September 17 and features guest appearances from Freddie Gibbs, Zuse and Game Spittaz.
-A month later, in late October, they also released a limited 10" vinyl titled That Place Where Pain Lives... which features two previously unreleased songs from their debut album, a song named "Bad Man" and a string quartet version of "Devil Don't Cry", both feature U.K. singer RosieMay.
+A month later, in late October, they also released a limited 10" vinyl titled That Place Where Pain Lives... which features two previously unreleased songs from their debut album, a song named "Bad Man" and a string quartet version of "Devil Don't Cry", both feature UK singer RosieMay.